KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/libra_gemini_water_monkey.md

 *	bridges heaven and earth
 *	is at home in both spirit and mind

-This is precisely what your book is:
+This is precisely what this book is:

 A Mercurial transmission delivered through a Libran harmonic vessel.